Catalyst: Out-of-Distribution Detection via Elastic Scaling

 Figure~\ref{fig: feature_plot} illustrates the distribution of these untapped information cues, extracted from the penultimate layer's pre-pooling activation map in an ImageNet-trained ResNet-50, using Textures as the OOD dataset.
 In exemplary visualization, we observed that pre-pooled activation map encode important channel-specific characteristics that exhibit discriminative attributes between ID (blue) and OOD (orange) samples.
 Each point on the x-axis corresponds to a single channel, while the y-axis represents the strength of four statistical cues: (a)~mean, (b)~standard deviation, (c)~maximum activation, and (d)~entropy values.

 The existing methods have under-explored these distinctive statistical information.
-The exclusive reliance derived score from the output logit~\cite{msp,odin,energy,ReAct,ASH,SCALE} : discards potent raw cues (e.g., standard deviation, maximum) and fails to leverage independent discriminative power of raw mean statistics.
+The approach exclusively relies on a score derived from the output logits~\cite{msp,odin,energy,ReAct,ASH,SCALE}: discards potent raw cues (e.g., standard deviation, maximum) and fails to leverage independent discriminative power of raw mean statistics.
 To address this critical limitation, we propose $\approach$, a simple yet powerful framework that computes an input-dependent \emph{scaling factor} ($\gamma$) designed to be fused in tandem with an existing scoring function.
 This scaling factor is computed on-the-fly, leveraging these distribution-sensitive cues embedded in the pre-pooled activation maps. $\approach$ is designed to integrate seamlessly with established approaches while significantly improving their ability to distinguish between ID and OOD data.
 Our key contributions are: